 Rev. Lis Valle-Ruiz joined McCormick Theological Seminary in 2018 from Nashville, TN.
-She is a candidate for the PhD in Homiletics and Liturgics at Vanderbilt University, where she has also studied gender and sexuality.
+She earned her PhD in Homiletics and Liturgics from Vanderbilt University, where she also studied gender and sexuality.
 Her dissertation, “The Body as Preacher: Prophetic Performance as Disruptive Preaching,” explores ways in which prophetic preaching as a performance event challenges oppressive systems.
 Rev. Valle has researched the theology of the sermons of Latina clergy and is also the author of “Toward Postcolonial Liturgical Preaching: Drawing on the Pre-Columbian Caribbean Religion of the Taínos.”
 Homiletic Online Journal, 2015.

 Rev. Valle has served as Professor of Theology and Scripture at the Lux Summer Youth Institute in Monmouth College, IL, has provided worship and chaplaincy leadership in interdenominational gatherings, and possesses a background as both an actor and a lawyer.

 Rev. Valle received a ThM in Homiletics from Princeton Theological Seminary and an MDiv from Louisville Presbyterian Theological Seminary.
 She also holds a JD from the University of Puerto Rico.
 With a BA in Education with an emphasis in Theater, Valle has continued to combine her study of theology and passion for justice with her work as an actress and an artistic director.

 Rev. Valle is a member of the American Academy of Religion, the Academy of Homiletics, and the ARC Creative Collaborative for Theopoetics, among other professional organizations.
 She has been a fellow with the Forum for Theological Exploration and the Hispanic Theological Initiative/Consortium.